-- 1. Open your favorite text editor or specialized XML editor. - 2.
-Write the definition of the score in an XML file, according to the XML schema of scores. - 3.
-Open the Finder as a user with the right to edit scores (the profile of the user must allow system configuration). - 4.
-Select the Scores section on the left-hand side panel of the main window. - 5.
-Right-click the header of the Scores section or the empty area below it. - 6.
-Select Import > Scores from file... from the menu.

-- 7. In the dialog, choose the XML file that holds the definition of your score. - 8.
+- 1. Open the Finder as a user with the right to edit scores (the profile of the user must allow system configuration). - 2.
+Select the Scores section on the left-hand side panel of the main window. - 3.
+Right-click the header of the Scores section or the empty area below it. - 4.
+Select Import > Scores from file... from the menu. - 5.
+In the dialog, choose the XML file that holds the definition of your score. - 6.
 Click Open to import the score.